 Usually, you will want to order a side dish with your main course.
 This could be a vegetable (verdura), potato, or insalata (salad).
 Some prefer to order only a salad instead of the meat course.

 At the end of your meal, you will be offered dolce.
 Sometimes there may be a choice of fruit (often whole fruit served in a bowl for you to select what you want) or cheese.
 After dessert, you will be offered caffe or a digestivo (after dinner drink).

 Most Italians drink wine, vino, and mineral water, acqua minerale, with their meal.
 Often the waiter will take the drink order before your food order.
 There may be a house wine that can be ordered by the quarter, half, or full liter and will not cost much.
-Coffee is not served until after the meal (read more about coffee in Italy) and iced tea is rarely served either.
+Coffee is not served until after the meal, and iced tea is rarely served either.
 If you do have ice tea or soda, there will not be free refills.